Healthy ice-cream sandwiches that are vegan, dairy-free and gluten-free! Plus, plastic packaging-free!

 Before we get started in learning how to make these delicious ice-cream sandwiches – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-Vegan GF Ice-Cream Cookie Sandwiches
+Vegan Ice-Cream Cookie Sandwiches

 Vegan, gluten-free and plastic-free as all ingredients packed in glass, paper, bought direct from the local farmer’s market, or from my local bulk store The Source Bulk Foods.